Pascal Gastien: Niort

 After retiring from professional football, Gastien turned his hand to management.

 In October 1999, Gastien was appointed joint caretaker manager of Niort alongside former Rennes boss René Cédolin, but the pair did not take charge of any league games.

 In 2000, Gastien was appointed permanently as head coach of Niort's reserve team.

 In January 2005, Gastien took over from Vincent Dufour as manager of the first team, who were struggling in Ligue 2.
 Unfortunately, Gastien was unable to avoid relegation to the Championnat National, with the team winning just three of the 17 games he was in charge, and at the end of the season, he reverted to being the reserve team coach, whilst Philippe Hinschberger took control of first team duties.
 Gastien continued to coach the reserves until the summer of 2009.

 On 4 June 2009, it was announced that Gastien had been re-appointed as manager of Niort.

 Gastien led Niort to win the Championnat de France Amateur during his first full season in charge, thereby returning to the Championnat National at the first attempt.

 In the 2010–11 campaign, Gastien led the club to an eleventh place in the third tier; in the 2011 close season, several new players including Jimmy Roye and Julien Ricaud were recruited and the following season, Niort went on to finish as runners-up to Nîmes Olympique thanks to a 1–0 win away at Gazélec Ajaccio on the final matchday.
 Niort were consequently promoted to Ligue 2, marking the club's return to the professional ranks of French football.

 He spent two more years in charge of Niort, guiding the side to a 15th-placed finish in the 2012–13 season, followed by a fifth-place finish a year later.

 It was announced on 19 May 2014 that Gastien would not have his contract renewed and would be leaving the club after a fifteen-year association.

 Châteauroux

 On 4 June 2014, Gastien was appointed as the new manager of his former club as a player, Châteauroux, succeeding Jean-Louis Garcia.
 However, following a string of poor results, Gastien was relieved of his duties on 9 February 2015.

 Clermont

 Gastien was revealed as the new manager of Clermont reserves on 11 May 2016.
 Gastien became the new manager of the senior team on 1 September 2017 after previous manager Corinne Diacre left two days before on 30 August to take charge of the France women's national team.
 In the 2020–21 Ligue 2, Gastien led Clermont to finish second in the league, to be promoted to the Ligue 1 for the first time in their history.

+Gastien left Clermont at the end of the 2023–24 season.